ath88/statml/README.md

-README for Assignment 1 in Statistical Methods for Machine Leaning
+README for StatML assignments
-Authors: Asbjoern Thelger, Joachim Vig, Andreas Bock We use python and the following packages have to be installed:
+Authors: Asbjoern Thelger, Joachim Vig, Andreas Bock

+We use python and the following packages have to be installed to run our code:

 scipy
 numpy
 pylab
-PIL
+PIL (Python Image Library)

+INSTALLATION:

-On Arch, this can be done be executing the following command: sudo pacman -S python-scipy python-numpy python-matplotlib python-imaging On Ubuntu: sudo apt-get install python-numpy python-scipy python-matplotlib python-imaging If you are using Mac OS X or Windows then you're a lost soul and you have to figure out how to manage on your own
+On Arch Linux, this can be done be executing the following command:

+sudo pacman -S python-scipy python-numpy python-matplotlib python-imaging

+On Ubuntu:

+sudo apt-get install python-numpy python-scipy python-matplotlib python-imaging